Gruppe Freital: History

 Members of the group have attacked asylum accommodations with explosives and conducted several attacks on refugee supporters.
 Members of FTL/360 got support by some citizens of Freital, members of the group met in a pub of an AfD member on a regular term.

-Members of Gruppe Freital had first met in the summer of 2015 during protests against a refugee home in the Saxon city of Freital.
+Members of Gruppe Freital had first met in the summer of 2015 during protests against a refugee home in Freital, Saxony.
 Timo Schulz, a neo-nazi originally from Hamburg, worked as a bus driver in Freital and was leader of the terrorist gang.

-In July 27, 2015, members of the Freital Gruppe blasts an explosive device near the vehicle of a politician Michael Richter (member of the Left party [Die Linke]) in Freital.
-Weeks later, members of FTL/360 threw fireworks at an apartment building housing refugees in the town, the attack only left break windows.
+On July 27, 2015, members of the Freital Gruppe blasts an explosive device near the vehicle of a politician Michael Richter (member of the Left party [Die Linke]) in Freital.
+Weeks later, members of FTL/360 threw fireworks at an apartment building housing refugees in the town, the attack only left shattered windows.

 In March 2016 federal police GSG9 arrested five members of FTL/360 in Freital.
 Later, seven men and one woman were accused of terrorist crimes.
 An attack on a refugee apartment was assessed by the Higher Regional Court of Dresden (Oberlandesgericht Dresden) as an attempted murder: FTL/360 members threw an explosive device at a refugee home in Frietal, the bomb dropped in the bedroom of refugees while they were sleeping.
-The attack left one syrian refugee was wounded by broken glass due to the explosion.
+The attack left one Syrian refugee wounded by broken glass as a result of the explosion.

-In March of 2018, members of FTL/360 were convicted for founding a terrorist organization, aiding on abetting crimes and attempted murder.
+In March 2018, members of FTL/360 were convicted for founding a terrorist organization, aiding on abetting crimes and attempted murder.